SP4CEBARsystems/Auto-Touchpad-Mouse-Emulator/README.md

 # Mouse-Like Agillity From A Touchpad!

 ## How To Use
-Whenever the touchpad is touched, a macro will map the keyboard keys `j`, `k`, and `l` to the mouse buttons `left`, `middle`, and `right` respectively.
+Whenever the touchpad is touched, this macro will map the keyboard keys `j`, `k`, and `l` to the mouse buttons `left`, `middle`, and `right` respectively.
-This allows your right hand to press mouse buttons while your thumb moves the mouse allowing applications that require the use of a mouse like Solidworks or blender; or games like Minecraft or Fortnite to be operated from the touchpad.
+This allows your right hand to press mouse buttons while your thumb moves the mouse, allowing applications that require the use of a mouse to be operated from the touchpad.
+Examples of such applications include Solidworks, blender, and games like Minecraft or Fortnite.

 ## When To Use
 When you need a mouse but do not have one near you right now.